 2. Supply: It is recommended that the chosen keyword has a low supply so you won’t have to face a stiff competition when it comes to page rankings.

 3. Suitability: The chosen keyword has to suit your website concept and should fit your content like a glove.

 Other things you should have in view when choosing a keyword

 Focusing on phrases: Don’t choose one-word keywords if they don’t describe your website or your content.
 Aim for the phrases.
 They might rank you higher.

 Related words: You can always aim for synonyms.
 Lacking in inspiration?
 Just type your word in the search engines and you’ll soon get plenty of ideas.

 Use them in titles: But make sure they aren’t too long.

 What you shouldn’t do when choosing a keyword

-Avoid vanity keywords: Don’t just add jewellery, for instance.
-The competition would be pretty high and difficult to ourank.
-Add specific words like “handmade jewellery” or “handmade diamond jewellery”.
+Avoid vanity keywords: Don’t just add jewelry, for instance.
+The competition would be pretty high and difficult to outrank.
+Add specific words like “handmade jewelry” or “handmade diamond jewelry”.

 Avoid repetition: Try to find synonyms for each keyword.
 If that’s not possible, try repeating only the context, not the whole word.
 For instance, if you write about pet supplies, use keywords like “pet food” and “pet equipment”.